CognitiveAIGroup/IQTest/README.md

 # Description
-IQTestSDK is a python package for easy testing, easy deploying your model for IQTest
+This repo is a python package for easy testing, easy deploying your model for IQTest,  visit our website: https://iqtest.pub

 # How to install